 You can start Designer from the Command Prompt window.
 This method is optional on some platforms (Windows for example) and preferred on others.
 Using command-line startup enables you to use the command-line syntax options.
 This topic describes the command line for starting Designer and each option in the command line.

 You can use the following command line to start Designer.
-Note that the setup process creates several startup batch files which may contain additional parameters.
+Note that the setup process creates several startup batch files which may contain additional options.

 java -Dreporthome=path -classpath path jet.builder.JReport -vError -vDebug -help

 Specify the directory where you install Designer.
-This parameter is required.
-When you set the report home, upon starting, Designer tries to find jslc.dat and report.ini files in
+This option is required.
+When you set the report home, upon starting, Designer tries to find jslc.dat and report.ini in

 - -classpath path